Hale Pele

 Tiki bar in Portland, Oregon, U.S.

 Hale Pele is a tiki bar and restaurant in Portland, Oregon, United States.
 It has garnered a positive reception.
-It is owned by Blair Reynolds.
+It is owned by Martin Cate and Blair Reynolds.

 Description

 The tiki bar Hale Pele operates in northeast Portland's Grant Park neighborhood.
 In addition to cocktails, the bar serves non-alcoholic drinks.
 Food options include small plates such as Hawaiian bread, poke, and weebimbap.

 Reception

 Alex Frane included the business in Portland Monthlys 2025 list of the city's best bars.